bitcrowd/chromic_pdf/README.md

 end
 ```

-Next, start ChromicPDF as part of your application's supervision tree:
+Next, start ChromicPDF as part of your application:

 ```elixir
 # lib/my_app/application.ex